Published on www.Stigmafighters.com February 1, 2017

 Any illness or condition should surely be shared with someone you intend to spend the rest of your life with, but beyond that it should be regarded as your own business.
 It should be something that you choose to share, or not share, with people that you meet.
 It shouldn’t be the feared “secret”.
 It shouldn’t be a game changer and it shouldn’t define who you are.

 There shouldn’t ever be the need to apologize for human frailty, regardless of what form it takes.
 It is, after all, human and none of us escapes the human condition.
 Mental illness and addiction isn’t something people ask for and they didn’t knowingly “do” something to cause it.
-More and more evidence points to genetics just as many “medical” illnesses do.
-The idea that we make a diabetic apologize for his diabetes is ridiculous and so should be the idea of apologizing for an eating disorder, OCD, Bipolar Disorder, Schizophrenia, or any other illness.
-The diabetic is not his diabetes.
+More and more evidence points to genetics just as many medical illnesses do.
+The idea that we make a diabetic apologize for his diabetes is ridiculous and so should be the idea of apologizing for an eating disorder, depression, OCD, bipolar disorder, schizophrenia, or any other illness.
 Our son is funny, loving, kind, caring, responsible, hard-working, and he has an eating disorder.
 It is only a part of his life.
-Our son is not his eating disorder.
+The diabetic is not his diabetes and our son is not, and never will be, his eating disorder.